A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Introduction

 cQED is not the only way to understand strong light-matter coupling.
-Researchers have used classical optical cavity physics to simulate strongly-coupled systems as far back as the early 1990s.\cite{zhu90, khitrova1999, rudin1999, novotny10, tanji2011, torma14, xiang18, herrera20, simpkins23} Both explicit Fabry-P\'{e}rot cavity expressions and the transfer matrix method have proved popular tools; both approaches use Maxwell's equations to treat the classical wave interference of light inside a cavity structure.
-Polaritons emerge as optical cavity modes that shift and split as the refractive index of the intracavity molecules undergoes large changes near an optical resonance, reproducing the appearance of polaritonic features in cavity transmission spectra split by the same $\Omega_R$ that falls out of cQED.
-This description applies so long as the ensemble of intracavity molecules is well described as a spatially homogeneous dielectric medium.
-Throughout this perspective we will refer to the Maxwell description of the intracavity field as the ``classical optics'' approach, in contrast to the cQED treatment that quantizes the field.
+Classical optical cavity physics has been used to describe strongly-coupled systems since the early 1990s.\cite{zhu90, khitrova1999, rudin1999, novotny10, tanji2011, torma14, xiang18, herrera20, simpkins23} Both explicit Fabry-P\'{e}rot cavity expressions and the transfer matrix method have proved popular tools; both approaches use Maxwell's equations to treat the classical interference of light inside a cavity structure.
+Polaritons emerge as optical cavity modes that shift and split as the refractive index of the intracavity medium undergoes large changes near an optical resonance, reproducing the splitting of peaks in the cavity transmission spectrum with the same $\Omega_R$ that falls out of cQED.
+This description applies so long as the ensemble of intracavity molecules is well-represented by a spatially homogeneous dielectric medium.
+Throughout this perspective we will refer to the Maxwell description of the intracavity photonic field as the ``classical optics'' approach, in contrast to the cQED treatment that quantizes the field.
 This ``classical'' approach is perhaps more accurately described as ``semiclassical'' in that the molecules are still quantum mechanical: their complex refractive index contains features that derive from dipole-allowed transitions between discrete quantum states.